Sheet Metal Processing Terminology 1-10

-- Countersink: the process of machining a taper hole in the workpiece to fit a connecting piece like a countersunk head screw.
+- Countersink: the process of machining a tapered hole in the workpiece to fit a connecting piece like a countersunk head screw.

-It is refer to use drilling machine, use the appropriate drilling head (90 degrees, 120 degrees), have to use the countersunk screw to make a real match, normally, leveling the surface of countersunk head screws and the surface of workpiece sink holes, producers must use real match method.
+It is referred to use drilling machine, use the appropriate drilling head (90 degrees, 120 degrees), have to use the countersunk screw to make a real match, normally, leveling the surface of countersunk head screws and the surface of workpiece sinkholes, producers must use real match method.

 - Pressure Riveting: the process of pressing the riveting nuts, riveting screws or riveting nuts to the workpiece by punch press or hydraulic press.

 Normally, the direction of the pressure riveting is in the direction of the burr, so that the pressure riveting can be loaded smoothly.
 If not, the producer should report it in time.

 - Rose Riveting: refers to the process of pressing the workpiece to the hole first and then using the punch or hydraulic press to press the riveting nut firmly to the workpiece.

 - Pull Rivet Nut: refers to the process similar to riveting.
 Using a rivet nut pull shot to pull rivet nut (POP) and other connectors firmly connected to the workpiece.

 - Pull riveting: the process of connecting two or more workpieces closely together with a riveting gun.

 Sheet Metal Processing Terminology 21-30

 - Riveting: the process of connecting two or more pieces of workpiece face to face with rivets, if the head is riveted, the workpiece must be sunk first.